i-Moony/steam-tiny-enhancements/.github/CONTRIBUTING.md

 # Testing locally:
 **If you want to text extension locally:**
-1. Run `npm run build` if you did not run it before.
+1. Run `npm run watch` to enable automatic rebuilding on saving changes.
 2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
 3. Press `Load Temporary Add-on...`.
-4. Test your feature (but be careful, if you are not familiar with Steam rate limits, you may accidentally be rate-limited or even banned).
+4. Load extension.

-## Important notice:
+5. If you updated some lines in the code hit `Reload` button to apply them.
-*While you can use `npm run dev` script, I do not recommend it.
-On my machine it is very buggy.
-Also, don't forget to either temporary specify your Firefox version in `vite.config.ts` or to install Firefox Developer Edition.*
+6. Test your feature (but be careful, if you are not familiar with Steam rate limits, you may accidentally be rate-limited or even banned).

 # Extension structure:
 * `assets` folder contains various assets for the extension.